influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/language/variables.md

   flux_0_7:
     parent: Flux language
     name: Variables
-    weight:
+    weight: 120
 ---

-A variable holds a value.
+A _variable_ holds a value.
 A variable can only hold values defined by its type.